arielweinberger/serverless-auth0-authorizer/README.md

 sls deploy -v
 ```

-Note down the outputs for the next step.

-### 4. Demo front-end

-You can use the demo front-end application to the service and retrieve a token for usage with Postman.

-Edit [frontend/index.html](frontend/index.html) and provide the following values:

-- `AUTH0_CLIENT_ID`: Auth0 application ID (same value as in `secrets.yml`)
-- `AUTH0_DOMAIN`: Auth0 application domain
-- `PUBLIC_ENDPOINT`: Public test endpoint URL (`sls info`)
-- `PRIVATE_ENDPOINT`: Private test endpoint URL (`sls info`)

-Now you can open up [frontend/index.html](frontend/index.html) in your web browser and log in.
-After logging in, you will be able to find your `id_token` JSON Web Token for usage when authorizing.

 ### 5. Final test

-To make sure everythign works, send a POST request (using curl, Postman etc.) to your private endpoint.
+To make sure everything works, send a POST request (using curl, Postman etc.) to your private endpoint.

+You can grab a test token from Auth0.
 Make sure to provide your token in the headers like so:

 ```
 "Authorization": "Bearer YOUR_TOKEN"